-Students have the opportunity to participate in a variety of activities while matriculating at the College.
+Students have the opportunity to participate in a variety of activities while enrolled at the College.
 The College embraces the belief that student activities serve to support the academic programs and provide students with the opportunity to develop the soft skills needed to be successful in the workplace.
-Those soft skills include good communication skills, the ability to work as a team, the opportunity to develop and demonstrate leadership skills.
+These soft skills include good communication skills, the ability to work as a team, and the opportunity to develop and demonstrate leadership skills.

 Students are encouraged to participate in clubs and organizations.
 The following student organizations are available for students to compete in competitions, to develop team-building and leadership skills, and to network with industry professionals.

 The Cyber Security Club was established in the fall of 2012 to engage students in the latest trends in cybersecurity.
 The Cyber club holds monthly meetings and hosts an annual cyber security conference.

 Our goal is to engage students in learning about cyber security trends and technologies that are sweeping the IT security world and providing insights on the latest issues impacting this field.

 The mission of the E-Club is to help members foster their ideas as well as to educate them on becoming an entrepreneur.
 The significance of values such as hard work, risk taking, organization, and self-determination will be reinforced from promotion of entrepreneurship within our community and the college.
 Our focus will be to provide a channel for student and community members to gather information and insights in developing and owning a business.